syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ## Programmatic selection

-When SfDataGrid.SelectionMode is set a value other than None, select row/rows from the code by setting the `DataGridController.SelectedIndex`, `DataGridController.SelectedRow`, or `DataGridController.SelectedRows` property based on the selection mode.
+When SfDataGrid.SelectionMode is set a value other than None, select row/rows from the code by setting the `DataGridController.selectedIndex`, `DataGridController.selectedRow`, or `DataGridController.selectedRows` property based on the selection mode.
 To enable selection from code, follow the code example:

 When the selection mode is Single, programmatically select a row in two ways either by setting the row index to the DataGridController.selectedIndex property, or by setting the underlying object to be selected to the DataGridController.selectedRow property